-Degree courses with History:

-History can be combined with virtually any subject at a higher level.
-Here are some of the most common:

-- American Studies: History

-- Art History

-- Archaeology

-- History and Architecture

-- History and Politics

-- European History

-Careers with History:

-Students who have selected History GCSE are often able to pursue higher qualifications in subjects such as politics, law, economics and sociology.
+Degree courses with History: Careers with History: History can be combined with any subject at a higher level.
+Here are some of the most common: American Studies: History Art History Archaeology History and Architecture History and Politics European History Students who have selected History GCSE are often able to pursue higher qualifications in subjects such as Religious Studies, politics, law, economics and sociology.
 History also links well with subjects such as English, Languages and other World Affairs subjects such as Geography.
 This is because History is about people, analysing data, finding patterns, using evidence and then forming opinions and judgements - precisely the skills employers are looking for.